-- After first trying to change your life, you may encounter these warning signs of a relapse: Increased Stress Change in Thinking Change in Feeling Change in Behavior - 2.
-Then you may stop paying attention to feelings or being honest and worry about yourself while denying that you are worried.
-At this point you may start to avoid anyone or anything that forces you to be honest about your feelings and behavior.
-Life then gets hard and one crisis arises after another.
+.
+After first trying to change your life, you may encounter these arning signs of a relapse: ncreased Stress Change in Thinking hange in Feeling Change in Behavior eeling powerless and completely focused on a crisis epression -unable to plan-begin to react to events annot be flexible to deal with surprises and changes

+.
+Then you may stop paying attention to feelings or being honest ind worry about yourself while denying that you are worried.
+At this point you may start to avoid anyone or anything that forces ou to be honest about your feelings and behavior.
+Life then gets ard and one crisis arises after another.
 Some signs are: